Animal-World > Dogs > Toy Dogs > Pomeranian

 • Species: lupus familiaris

-Common Name(s) Pomeranian, Zwergspitz, Dwarf Spitz, Toy German Spitz, Pom
+Pomeranian, Zwergspitz, Dwarf Spitz, Toy German Spitz, Pom

-Breed Type The Pomeranian is a toy breed, and is intended to be a house pet.
+The Pomeranian is a toy breed, and is intended to be a house pet.
 The Pomeranian is rather sensitive to heat, so it does best in fairly cool climates.

-Background The Pomeranian's origins go back to sled dogs from Greenland and Lapland.
-Selective breeding by English breeders reduced the breed's size.
+The Pomeranian’s origins go back to sled dogs from Greenland and Lapland.
+Selective breeding by English breeders reduced the breed’s size.
 The Pomeranian is known for being very popular among royalty.
-Queen Victoria made Pomeranians very popular in late 1800's and many famous people at that time had Poms as pets.
+Queen Victoria made Pomeranians very popular in late 1800’s and many famous people at that time had Poms as pets.
 The Pomeranian is now a member of the American Kennel Club toy group, originally they were classified in the miscellaneous group until 1892 when the AKC classified them into the toy dog group.

-Description Pomeranians are very small and fluffy.
+Pomeranians are very small and fluffy.
 They have a fox-like face, usually dark eyes, and pointed ears.
 They are most commonly solid colored, but some are parti-colored.
 Their average height is 7-12 inches, and they usually weigh between 3 and 7 pounds.
 They can be found in a wide variety of colors such as orange, red, white, blue, brown, black and cream.

-Care and Feeding Pomeranians do best on a diet of dry food due to the likelihood of tooth and gum problems.
+Pomeranians do best on a diet of dry food due to the likelihood of tooth and gum problems.
 Foods containing fish, beef, and wheat are recommended.
 Giving the dog teeth cleaning chews is also a good idea.

 Pomeranians need frequent brushing.
 They can be cleaned with dry shampoo as needed.
 Their eyes and ears need special attention, and should be cleaned each day.
 It's also important to take good care of their teeth, brushing them at least once a week.